 The GDPR has reference to both ‘consent’ and ‘explicit consent’ which both require freely given, specific, informed and an unambiguous indication of the person’s wishes.
 Under GDPR, silence, pre-ticked boxes or inactivity does not constitute consent.
 Individuals have the right to withdraw their consent at any time, but if you already have consent from individuals under the current DPA, you will not need to obtain fresh consent if the standard of that consent meets the new requirements.

-At a time where organisations increasing use IT and cloud systems to store customer data, it’s never been more important to get data protection right in your company.
-Although many organisations across Europe will already have legal processes in place to store personal information, the introduction of the GDPR and the penalties for non-compliance it brings, will have a huge impact on companies who fail to prepare and adapt to the changes.
+At a time where organizations increasing use IT and cloud systems to store customer data, it’s never been more important to get data protection right in your company.
+Although many organizations across Europe will already have legal processes in place to store personal information, the introduction of the GDPR and the penalties for non-compliance it brings, will have a huge impact on companies who fail to prepare and adapt to the changes.

 Insights for Professionals provide free access to the latest thought leadership from global brands.
 We deliver subscriber value by creating and gathering specialist content for senior professionals.
 To view more IT content, click here.